proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 ::

-  arrow test-descriptor.json
+  arrow test-descriptor.json (For globally installed arrow) ./node_modules/.bin/arrow test-descriptor.json (For locally installed arrow)

 However, if you wanted to *only* execute tests `grouped` as `func`, you would type:

 ::

- arrow test-descriptor.json --group=func
+ arrow test-descriptor.json --group=func (For globally installed arrow) ./node_modules/.bin/arrow test-descriptor.json --group=func (For locally installed arrow)

 Similarly, you can choose to *only* execute a given test, based on its name.
 You can do that by typing:

 ::

- arrow test-descriptor.json --testName=dom
+ arrow test-descriptor.json --testName=dom (For globally installed Arrow) ./node_modules/.bin/arrow test-descriptor.json --testName=dom (For locally installed Arrow)

 Test Descriptor Best Practices